Llanthony Secunda Priory

 a window on the past; a place for the present

 With thanks to a re-formation Project, two main buildings dating from the 15th century have been restored and conserved and are now back in daily use.
-The grounds have been landscaped with new paths, benches, trees and plants, and welcomes an example of a medieval courtyard garden.
 Llanthony Secunda Priory formally opened on the 27th August 2018 following 19 months of restoration and conservation work.

-Llanthony Secunda Priory remains of a once large and important Augustinian Priory which was founded outside the city walls in 1136.
+Llanthony Secunda Priory was once a large and important Augustinian Priory which was founded outside Gloucester's city walls in 1136.
 A scheduled monument with listed buildings that have played an important part in Gloucester’s history for over 900 years.

 Celebrate with us!